This gas station was just another abandoned building. Now it’s eye-popping op art

 Walala and Justkids enlisted the help of community members and volunteers to help paint the old-school gas station (which was completed in only a week).
 According to curator Dutoit, “The design was simple in terms of execution but at the same time impactful visually,” aided by this collaborative process, to be sure.
 The bright new destination promises to be a place for people to explore at their leisure, especially since the community has already gotten involved throughout the creative development process.

 When the curator first saw this abandoned gas station—a ghost of 1950s Americana’s past—she was struck by its potential as a destination hiding in plain sight.
 “By having a fresh regard to the city, we are able to pick up locations that the local community doesn’t really notice anymore, by a matter of routine, but are happy to rediscover through the artwork and that’s what’s happened with Camille’s work,” Dutoit says.
 “The artistic potential of Fort Smith and the region is one of the initial reasons I became interested in developing a public art festival program with them.
 I am always open to new places and new ways.
-I thought it was an interesting project to bring artists into the U.S. at large, not only to the usual cities [like] Miami, L.A., New York, but to create a discourse in new territory where people are eager for more culture.”
+I thought it was an interesting project to bring artists into the U.S. at large, not only to the usual cities [like] Miami, L.A., New York, but to create a discourse in new territories where people are eager for more culture.”

 The semi-permanent Walala Pump & Go will be up in downtown Fort Smith indefinitely, so those looking for inspiration (rather than fuel) should be able to get their fix.
-Justkids’ next public project in the area will come from the brain of Spanish painter Okuda San Miguel; he will design a permanent installation featuring an illuminated Robert Montgomery poem.
+Justkids’ other recent public projects in the area have come from the brain of Spanish painter Okuda San Miguel, who designed a permanent installation, and another by Robert Montgomery who created a permanent lighted sculpture called ‘light poem.’